Find some commonly asked questions about cataracts and the treatment below. Think you have a cataract? Call us.

 One of your choices is a MONOFOCAL replacement intraocular lens.
 You will have clear vision, but this lens cannot compensate for age-related loss of reading vision (“presbyopia”), so those who opt for this type of replacement lens usually need glasses to improve near vision or to fine-tune distance vision.
 Most monofocal lens recipients are quite happy with their choice.
 However, if you are very bothered by your need for reading glasses or bifocals, you may want to consider another type of replacement intraocular lens.

 You may find an advanced MULTIFOCAL replacement intraocular lens implant (what we call a “premium lifestyle implant) a more appealing option if being less dependent on bifocals and reading glasses is important to you.
 The design of this premium lifestyle replacement intraocular lens makes it possible to take vision to a new level by restoring our youthful ability to focus on objects at varying distances.
 These lenses are engineered to provide a full range of quality vision and may reduce your dependence on glasses or contacts.
+Learn more and watch patient testimonies about one of these lens options HERE:

 We are very excited to now be able to offer our cataract patients an all new premium TRIFOCAL intraocular replacement lens.
 A premium lens called the PanOptix Lens.
 To learn more about this new revolutionary, premium intraocular lens and to watch actual patient testimonials; click HERE.